-If you are to look at life as I do - reality as a programmed simulation - this is their programmed experience which may initially sound ridiculous to you, but when you look at the number of abused women - and men - in relationship - who have the opportunity to leave and never do - then one day they wake up and GO - it makes more sense.
-They left because their programming for whatever the abusive experience was, had ended, it's that simple.
-This goes to free will, which is all part of the illusion, one that human consciousness is starting to unravel and see the truth.
+If you are to look at life as a programmed simulation - this is their programmed experience which may initially sound ridiculous to you, but when you look at the number of abused women - and men - in relationship - who have the opportunity to leave and never do - then one day they wake up and GO - it makes more sense.
+This goes to free will, which is all part of the illusion, one that human consciousness is starting to unravel to see the truth.
 We experience as per our DNA genetic programming.
-You can't heal someone until their programming shifts, then they will find answers and appear to be making conscious choices, but are not.

-Actually when you look at the way most humans live their lives, most of what they do makes little to no sense.
-Most people born to experience abuse also suffer from one or mental mental illnesses as do their abusers.
+When you look at the way most humans live their lives, most of what they do makes little to no sense.
+Most people born to experience abuse also suffer from one or more mental illnesses as do their abusers.
 As a race, humans can be extremely abusive, and so the genetic patterns continue.
-It is all very sad, but is about to end when the hologram closes.
+It is all very sad, but is about to end when the hologram closes and Time ends.

 Why abused women stay in bad relationships CNN - February 10, 2013